Pack3tL0ss/ConsolePi/README.md

    ###### If you are configuring multiple ConsolePis to use this cluster, you should consider using the [Flash-Card imaging script](#3.-automated-flash-card-imaging-with-auto-install-on-boot).
 Once You've installed the first ConsolePi, leverage the Automated flash-card imaging script to pre-stage the micro-sd cards for the other ConsolePis you will be creating.
 This script is handy, if duplicating the install across multiple ConsolePis.
 It can pre-stage the entire configuration and cut out some install time.

+## ConsolePi API

+ With the development of the short-lived DHCP sync function an API was created to speed up updates.
+That API is now implemented and running... http (for now) port 5000 with the following URIs all start with /api/v1.0/ All current methods only support the GET method.
+If a need arises to actually use this for something Security and post capability may follow.

+/api/v1.0/
+* adapters: returns list of local adapters
+* remcache: returns the local cloud cache
+* ifaces: returns interface / IP details
+* details: full json representing all local details for the ConsolePi

+ConsolePi currently doesn't use the API for any of it's functionality.
+It may be leveraged in the future for verification (to ensure cloud sync entry is not stale), or for other purposes yet to be determined.

+> The API is currently unsecured, it uses http, and Auth is not implemented yet.
+It currently only supports GET requests, and doens't return any sensitive data.
+As it's not currently used, it's OK to disable `sudo systemctl disable consolepi-api`.
+Just be aware that you may have to disable after each upgrade.

 # Installation

 If you have a Linux system available you can use the [Flash-Card imaging script](#3.-automated-flash-card-imaging-with-auto-install-on-boot)  to burn the image to a micro-sd, enable SSH, pre-configure a WLAN (optional), and PreConfigure ConsolePi settings (optional).
 This script is especially useful for doing headless installations.